 Cyclone Idai left families in Malawi, Mozambique and Zimbabwe facing devastation, and hundreds of thousands of children across the three countries in need of urgent assistance.
 Six weeks later, Cyclone Kenneth made landfall in Mozambique, bringing powerful winds and heavy rain.
 Many children have lost their homes, schools, friends and loved ones.

-100 days later, the urgency remains
+Six months later, the urgency remains

 On 14 March, tropical Cyclone Idai made landfall at the port of Beira, Mozambique, before moving across the region.
 Millions of people in Malawi, Mozambique and Zimbabwe have been affected by what is the worst natural disaster to hit southern Africa in at least two decades.